deepaknegi10/ecommerce/README.md

 # ecommerce

-A website made on React, Sanity and NextJS.
+A website made on React, Sanity, Stripe api and NextJS.